ig3/srf/README.md

 local timezone.
 Performing the conversion dynamically, per record, when the charts are produced adds significant time to the query or processing.

+lastinterval is recorded to avoid having to do a lookup of the interval of the previous revlog for the card.
+It is used in determining if a card has lapsed or matured and if the card was new.
+It is also used in calculating percent correct.

 ### template
 A template record associates a templateset name with a pair of mustache templates for front and back of a card and some CSS for styling the card.